janv/rest_in_place/README.markdown

     ```

     REST in Place recognizes dom_ids of this form and derives the object parameter
-    from them, so that (with the current documents url used) you really only need
+    from them, so that (with the current documents URL used) you really only need
     to provide the attributes name in most cases.

     **Note that a manually defined (in the element or in one of the parents)